jrachlin/scheduler/README.md

 # scheduler
 A cron-like task scheduler incorporating task-to-task dependencies.
+This is a pure python task scheduler, meaning, that any and all tasks managed by this program are ultimately in the form of an executable python file.

 ## QUICK USE
 ### Launch new scheduler